lizastark/soft-arcade/README.md

 - Communication: Discord
 - Submitting asynchronous work: Discord
 - Documentation: Make, personal sites
-- Course documentation: GitHub, Google Slides
+- Course documentation: GitHub, Google Slides, [Are.na](https://www.are.na/liza-stark/soft-arcade)
 - Office hours: Discord

 ### Office hours
 We all have strengths and knowledge to share.
 Liza or Elizabeth with be available most days for office hours, but you will also be required to sign up for one day of office hours.

 ### Debugging best practices
 Bugs happens to all of us!
 Things break!
 That's ok - it's the best way to learn.
-See the debugging.md file for more.
+See the [debugging.md](https://github.com/lizastark/soft-arcade/blob/main/debugging.md) file for more.

 ## Resources